germgit/T_Fuel_OfflineWallet/README.md

 Confirm and Send Raw transaction to Network.

 ###
+Be careful, what you do.
 I'm not responsible for any damage.
+Practice with some small amounts.

+### Special Thanks
+go to Michelle Whitedove, who introduced a lot of people to Theta.
+Without her, this wallet would not exist.
+You can find her [here](https://www.michellewhitedove.com).

 ### Language
 JavaScript, CSS, HTML